 Under-occupation (Bedroom Tax)

-From April 2013, if you live in a housing association home and claim Housing Benefit to help pay your rent, your Housing Benefit may be reduced depending on the size of your family and the number of bedrooms you are considered to need.
+From April 2013, if you live in a housing association home and claim Housing Benefit to help pay your rent, your Housing Benefit may have been reduced, depending on the size of your family and the number of bedrooms you are considered to need.

 From October 2013, the overall amount of benefit you can receive was capped.
 A further reduction to the Benefit Cap has been introduced from November 2016.
 This is set at £20,000 for households outside of London.
-Further information on the reduced cap including whether it applies to you can be found here.
+Read more information on the reduced cap, including whether it applies to you.

 This has been rolled out nationally and is now available for Knowsley residents making new benefit claims.

-It is a single benefit for working age claimants and will replace a range of means-tested benefits including Income Support, Jobseekers Allowance, Working Tax Credit, Employment and Support Allowance and Child Tax Credit.
+It is a single benefit for working age claimants and replaces a range of means-tested benefits including Income Support, Jobseekers Allowance, Working Tax Credit, Employment and Support Allowance and Child Tax Credit.

-Benefit will be paid monthly and you will be responsible for paying your rent directly to your landlord.
-Speak with your Work Coach and ask for budgeting support to help you manage this change.
+Benefit is paid monthly and you will be responsible for paying your rent directly to your landlord.
+Speak with your Work Coach and ask for budgeting support to help you manage this.
 If you are struggling, speak with your landlord and don’t ignore problems.

 Find out more or make a claim for Universal Credit

-From May 2016, changes to Housing Benefit will see the withdrawal of the ‘family premium’, affecting both new claims and new births.
+From May 2016, changes to Housing Benefit saw the withdrawal of the ‘family premium’, affecting both new claims and new births.

 To see if you are affected by the welfare reforms, use the ‘welfare reform calculator’ on the Entitled To website.
 This will highlight how the benefit cap, bedroom tax (under-occupation), changes to Council Tax support and Universal Credit affect you.